-Mitchell Waldman’s fiction and poetry have appeared in numerous publications, including Alien Buddha Press, The MacGuffin, Fictive Dream, The Waterhouse Review, Crack the Spine, The Houston Literary Review, The Faircloth Review, Epiphany, Wilderness House Literary Magazine, The Battered Suitcase, and many other magazines and anthologies.
-He is also the author of the novel, A Face in the Moon, and the story collection, Petty Offenses and Crimes of the Heart, and serves as Fiction Editor for Blue Lake Review.
-A new story collection, Brothers, Fathers, and Other Strangers, is due out from Adelaide Books in September.
-(For more info, see his website at http://mitchwaldman.homestead.com).
+Mitchell Waldman’s fiction and poetry have appeared in numerous publications in addition to Impspired Magazine, including, The MacGuffin, Fictive Dream, The Waterhouse Review, Crack the Spine, The Houston Literary Review, The Faircloth Review, Epiphany, Wilderness House Literary Magazine, The Battered Suitcase, and many other journals and anthologies.
+He is also the author of the novel A Face in the Moon, and the story collections Brothers, Fathers, and Other Strangers and Petty Offenses and Crimes of the Heart, as well as serving as Fiction Editor for Blue Lake Review.
+(For more info, see his website at http://mitchwaldman.homestead.com)

 I’m drinking a beer before going to the grocery store.
 Why?
 Because it seems like the thing to do.
 Even though it’s 9:00 in the morning.

 I have to go to the grocery store because my parents are coming for a visit.
 Not sure why.
 Because they’re parents and they want to feel like they did a good job with me, even though I dropped out of college, am chronically unemployed, don’t have a girlfriend, and drink beer at 9:00 in the morning.